 Make-Ahead and Storage

 Make-Ahead: Each component of this green bean casserole can be prepared ahead of time.
 Make the crispy onions up to 3 days in advance and store them in an airtight container at room temperature.
-Blanch the green beans and make the mushroom sauce a day before, storing them separately in airtight containers in the refrigerator.
+Blanch the green beans and prepare the mushroom sauce a day in advance, storing them separately in airtight containers in the refrigerator.
 The casserole can also be assembled (without the crispy onions), covered tightly with foil, and frozen in an airtight container for up to 3 months.
 When ready to bake, thaw in the refrigerator overnight, then bake as directed, adding about 10 minutes to the baking time.
 Add the crispy onions during the last 5 minutes of baking.

 How to Store: Cool leftovers can be stored in an airtight container for up to 4 days in the refrigerator.
 To freeze, use a disposable aluminum pan or line your baking dish with heavy-duty foil before assembling.
 If using the foil-lining method, once frozen, remove the foil-wrapped casserole and store it in a freezer-safe container for up to 3 months.
 Remove any remaining crispy onions before freezing.